 He doesn't miss the way she says the moth showed her something.
 Like a moth actually talked to her and brought her here.
 He was about to make a snarky reply, but he doesn't have time.
 She grabs his hand and pulls him back to where she was when he first found her.
 He lurches after her.
 She is surprisingly strong.

 "See?
-Isn't it just amazing?"
-When they reach the patch of ground encircled by her hair, she doesn't let go of his hand.
+Isn't it just amazing?" she doesn't let go of his hand when they reach the patch of ground encircled by her hair.
 He pretends not to notice.

 At first all he saw was the swirled hair in its snowy mass.
-Then he notices the large stump in the center that served as a throne for her frog giving him a distrusting glare.
-Then within the frame of her hair, encircling the stump with her frog, he saw the lumpy circle of glowing mushrooms hidden in the tall grass.
+Then he noticed a large stump in the center that served as a throne for her frog (who gave him a very distrusting glare).
+Then within the frame of her hair, encircling the stump, he saw the lumpy circle of glowing mushrooms hidden in the tall grass.

 "It's a circle of mushrooms and they glow!
 Have you ever seen anything like it?"

 She is so triumphant he wonders briefly if he is crazy for not being more excited.
-She looks up at him, breathless and reverent in the moonlight, and he feels his throat work to swallow mouthfuls of nothing.
+She looks up at him and he feels his throat work to swallow mouthfuls of nothing.

 "Uh.
 No." He says and decides against explaining that the kind of mushroom he looks for aren't the pretty kind that glow.

 "Do you know what it is called?"
 She asks.